Juan-Nathan/wvs-confidence-analysis/README.md

 - **Source**: [WVS](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp)
 - **Personal Subset**:
   - **Observations**: 50,000
-  - **Features**: 30 randomly selected variables, including country, demographic characteristics, and belief-based factors
+  - **Features**: 30 randomly selected variables, including country, demographic attributes, and belief-based factors
   - **Targets**: 10 randomly selected institutional confidence measures

+## Objectives

+The main goals of this analysis are to:

+1. Perform **descriptive analysis** of the data and understand its structure.
+2. **Compare** participant responses between Romania and all other countries combined.
+3. Identify how well **participant attributes** predict confidence in social organizations.
+4. **Cluster** countries using external socio-economic indicators to find those **similar to Romania** and assess how predictors of confidence compare within that group.

 ## Technologies Used